Silvia is an English teacher from California. She earned her B.A. in Literature/Writing from UCSD and her Teaching

 As a teenager, Lennon was infatuated with the stunning French actress, Brigitte Bardot.
 In fact, he was so enamored with her that he encouraged his then-girlfriend, Cynthia Powell, to dress up like her.

 Lennon was not alone in his infatuation with the French sex symbol.
 In fact, all of the other Beatles had a crush on Bardot and also encouraged their girlfriends to imitate her look.
 For example, Paul McCartney’s first girlfriend, Dot Rhone, has claimed the singer made her dye her hair blond a la Bardot and made her wear short, tight mini skirts.
-Understandably, this move has been widely criticized by many Beatles fans.
-Although it is undeniable that this behaviour was chauvinistic, it is important to consider the context (pre-second wave feminism) and the different gender norms at the time.
-Paul later confessed:
+Paul later admitted:

 10. John was violent to women.

 In a 1980 interview with Playboy, Lennon admitted his violent past, indicating that he used to fight men and hit women, and that the line in the Beatles song “Getting Better,” which reads “I used to be cruel to my woman and beat her and take her apart from the things that she loved," was, in fact, about him.
 "That is why I am always on about peace, you see.
 It is the most violent people who go for love and peace,” said Lennon explaining that, in big part, his violence was rooted in the pain and anger from his sad and lonely childhood, and that he was trying to change his ways.
-In her memoir titled, John, Lennon's first wife, Cynthia Lennon, confirms her ex-husband's emotional and physical abuse towards her as well as his adultery.
+In her memoir titled, John, Lennon's first wife, Cynthia Lennon, confirms her ex-husband's neglect and, sometimes, abusive and cruel behavior.

 - Davies, Hunter.
 The Beatles: The Authorised Biography.
 1968.ISBN-13: 978-0434176045